-Below you will find answers to Frequently Asked Questions (FAQs) about applying for a full time course with information about your interview and course offer, Welcome and 'Offer Holder' day in July, results, enrolment, start of term dates and paying for your course .
+Below you will find a range of our most commonly asked questions relating to your application and the steps along the way to starting college with information about your interview and course offer, Welcome and 'Offer Holder' day in July, results, enrolment, start of term and costs associated with your course.

 How do I apply for a full time course?